splunk/public-o11y-docs/rum/rum-session-replay.rst

 Setup session replay
 =====================
-There are two ways to setup session replay: CDN, or NPM.
+There are two ways to setup session replay: CDN or NPM.

 .. admonition:: Note